ethereum/solidity-website/src/events/summit.md

 Seasoned Solidity users can share their finest Solidity hacks, tips, and comments!

-## What will we talk about?

-This year, presentations and discussions will revolve around the following topics:

-- Solidity and Yul
-- Language changes or extension proposals
-- Long-term future of Solidity (Verkle tree support, experimental Solidity, etc.)
-- Feedback on recently introduced features
-- Unification/extension of the ABI
-- Tooling, debuggers and debugging data output
-- Testing frameworks
-- Source verification
-- Layer 2 support, cross-chain support
-- Mechanisms/programming patterns (on the EVM) like mutexes, state machines, upgradeable contracts, libraries, create2, etc.

-## What does the program look like this year?
+## What did the program look like this year?

 You can find the agenda for this year's summit below.